Support Us Button Widget

 Photo via Christie’s International Real Estate Bluegrass, Rusty Underwood + Donna H. Mattox.

-In a pale pink, single story home on 3302 Grand Ave. — that’s where it all began.
+In a pale pink, single story home at 3302 Grand Ave. — that’s where it all began.

 Muhammad Ali moved into this house at around age two with his parents Odessa and Cassius Clay, Sr. shortly after his brother Rahaman Ali was born.
-He lived here when he first crossed paths with his first boxing coach Joe Martin.
+He lived here when he met his first boxing coach Joe Martin.
 He lived here while attending Central High School, running the three miles to school alongside the bus.
 He lived here when he won his first gold medal at age 18 in the 1960 Summer Olympics in Rome.

 If Ali floated like a butterfly, this house was his chrysalisand now its on the market.